-Root canal is the name given to any procedure performed to treat damage that has reached the inner layer of teeth.
-Every tooth is made up of three layers: the hard outer enamel layer, the supportive yellow-colored dentin, and the softer inner pulp.
-The entire nerve system of the tooth is housed within the pulp, and connects to the rest of the body through the roots of the tooth.
+A root canal is the name given to any procedure performed to treat damage that has reached the inner layer of a tooth.
+Every tooth is made up of three layers: the hard-outer enamel layer, the supportive yellow-colored dentin, and the softer inner pulp.
+The entire nerve system of the tooth is housed within the pulp and connects to the rest of the body through the roots of the tooth.
 The nerves run through the root canal and into the gums providing blood flow and pain reception for the tooth.
 It’s no surprise that dental decay or damage that accesses the pulp layer of the tooth where the nerves are housed is extremely painful.
 When this happens, a root canal is necessary.
 Most root canals begin as a dental emergency call from patients experiencing some combination of these warning signs:

 The root canal process is simple.
 We start by numbing the area around the tooth to be treated.
 Patients who experience dental anxiety and those who sensitive teeth, gums, or gag reflex may also want to consider dental sedation, during their root canal.
 Once patients are completely comfortable, the dentist drills a small access hole into the center of the tooth.
 Then, we use a series of progressively larger files to remove the damaged pulp and nerve tissue.
 Next, we refill the tooth with a biocompatible substance called gutta percha that replaces the lost pulp.
 In some cases, we’re able to simply reseal the access hole in the tooth with a composite resin filling, but it may be necessary to place a dental crown to protect the treated tooth and fully restore the form and function of patients’ tooth.